Identification and Estimation of Dynamic Games with Unknown Information Structure: Theory of Markov Correlated Equilibrium

-We consider a class of dynamic Markovian games in infinite-horizon that have been used as a standard framework in the econometrics of dynamic games literature.
-We first introduce the key concepts in a general environment.
-Then, we tailor the model when we consider econometric analysis.
+We consider a class of dynamic Markovian games that has been used as a standard framework for empirical works.
+We introduce the concept of Markov correlated equilibrium for informationally robust analysis and discuss its properties.